Vescent/SLICE-QTC-Firmware-Upgrade/README.md

   __NOTE: Upgrading from Version S1.24_QT1.38 gives the SLICE-QTC the previously unavailable ***IDN?** serial command.
 See Configuration S1.77_QT1.50 notes for more information.__

-  Left click on SLICE_Firmware_Update_Instructions.docx and then click 'Download' to download the instructions for use.
+  Left click on SLICE_Firmware_Update_Instructions-V1-10.pdf and then click 'Download' to download the instructions for use.

   Left click on the upgrade package (SC-x-xx-QT-x-xx.zip) and then click 'Download' to download the firmware package to your hard drive.